USA PEOPLE SEARCH BY NAME!

 No Songwriter Or Artist Will Be Able To Survive In The Future

-Bette Midler recently posted on Twitter that she made $114.11 on 4,175,149 plays.
+Bette Midler posted on Twitter that she made $114.11 on 4,175,149 plays.
 Grammy-nominated composer and recording artist Armen Chakmakian jumped to television gigs after admitting that, because of streaming services and similar business practices, the companies earned more than the artists who hold rights to the music.

 The American musician, singer-songwriter, and multi-instrumentalist Beck says that "I can't pay the musicians I work with anymore, or the people producing or mastering my music.
 The model with royalties from streaming doesn't work".